A nonlocal logistic equation with nonlinear advection term: Introduction and Main Results

 where $u(x)$ is the population density at location $x\in\Omega$, $\lambda\in\R$ is the growth rate of the species, $b$ is a positive function denoting the carrying capacity, that is, $b(x)$ describes the limiting effect of crowding of the population and $p>0$.

-Since (\ref{1}) is a local problem, the crowding effect of the population $u$ at $x$ depends only on the value of the population in the same point $x$.
-For more realistic situations, it has been considered that the crowding effect also depends on the value of the population around $x$, that is, the crowding effect depends on the value of the integral involving the function $u$ over the ball $B_{r}(x)$ centered at $x$ of radius $r>0$.
+Obviously (\ref{1}) is a local problem, the crowding effect of the population $u$ at $x$ depends only on the value of the population in the same point $x$.
+More realistic situations have already been considered, where the crowding effect also depends on the value of the population around $x$, that is, the crowding effect depends on the value of the integral involving the function $u$ over the ball $B_{r}(x)$ centered at $x$ of radius $r>0$.
 Precisely, in \cite{Chipot} the following nonlocal problem has been studied

 where $b$ is a nonnegative and nontrivial continuous function.
-After \cite{Chipot}, a special attention has been given for the problem
+After the paper \cite{Chipot}, great attention has been given for the problem

 by supposing different conditions for $K$, see for example, Allegretto and Nistri \cite{Allegretto-Nistri}, Alves, Delgado, Souto and Suárez \cite{Alves-Delgado-Souto-Suarez}, Chen and Shi \cite{Chen-Shi}, Corrêa, Delgado and Suárez \cite{Correa-Delgado-Suarez}, Coville \cite{Coville}, de Lima and Souto \cite{RM}, Leman, Méléard and Mirrahimi \cite{Leman-Meleard-Mirrahimi}, and Sun, Shi and Wang \cite{Sun-Shi-Wang} and other references.